 A major reason people have taken issue with this film is the unflattering depiction of mental health.
 Understandable, as we don’t really need another example of a mentally ill person killing people.
 While the film does imply that the blame can also be laid on those in power for not helping or ignoring the issue, and even outright says that this is the case several times, it is not a great look to villainize someone with mental health issues or to kind of position a serial killer as a sympathetic or celebrated figure.

 Whatever your feelings about the movie as a whole, there can be little doubt that Joaquin Phoenix gives a stand out performance which Todd Phillips can only be grateful for as it is pretty much a one man show.
-Watching him on screen is unsettling and hard to look at, particularly with his shirt is off and his gaunt figure is most, but you just can’t look away as he transforms from a sad, lonely, odd man to a true villain.
+Watching him on screen is unsettling and hard to look at, particularly with his shirt is off and his gaunt figure is most obvious, but you just can’t look away as he transforms from a sad, lonely, odd man to a true villain.
 His laugh is equal parts eerie, sad, funny and sinister.
 Just sitting in silence, you can see how damaged a person Arthur is, an impressive feat.
 Phoenix has ensured that he will be a strong choice for people to argue for in the debate for the best live-action depiction of the Joker with Jack Nicholson and Heath Ledger (Sorry Jared Leto).

 The supporting cast has very little to do with Phoenix dominating the film.
 Frances Conroy is good as Arthur’s frail mother who has her own mental health issues.
 Robert De Niro is solid as the late night host Murray Franklin but is a periphery figure until the climax of the film.
 Zazie Beetz is fine as Arthur’s love interest but is nothing more than a love interest and two-dimensional character, admittedly by design and for function.